G2A.COM G2A News Features Top 10 AAA games with no microtransactions

 This list contains some of the biggest titles of the industry, completely free from microtransactions, be they loot boxes, in-game purchases, or anything of that sort.

-They live in the shadows Starting with maybe a bit of a controversial one (hence the position on this list), because it technically contains something “loot-box-adjacent”.
+Starting with maybe a bit of a controversial one (hence the position on this list), because it technically contains something “loot-box-adjacent”.
 What I mean by this, is that there are crates you can obtain in the game, which contain random items.

 However, there’s no way to pay real money for them, only in-game currency, so the idea behind me putting this game on the list is that if you’re the kind of person who likes loot boxes (internet would tell me you don’t exist, but market research says otherwise), this way you can have loot boxes, without actual microtransactions, in a triple-A game.
 Triple-A, Triple win.